coffeenotfound/coffeenotfound.github.io/_posts/2017-07-09-building-github-pages-with-jekyll-plugins.md

 It won't be possible anymore to just upload a blog post and have GitHub do everything for you.
 Not only each architectural or design update of your blog or website but also every new blog post will require you to rebuild the site locally and push all newly generated files upstream to GitHub.
-While this is not a major hassle it is no doubt less elegant than the virgin GitHub Pages experience.
+While this is not a major hassle it is no doubt less elegant than the out-of-the-box GitHub Pages experience.